neondatabase/website/content/docs/reference/cli-databases.md

 | --owner-name| The name of the role that owns the database | string |  |

 - If a branch ID or name is not provided, the command creates the database in the primary branch of the project.
-- If the `owner-name` option is not specified, the current user is the database owner
+- If the `--owner-name` option is not specified, the current user becomes the database owner.

 #### Example